 Following the red-carpet arrivals, guests including Gina Rinehart glided into the breathtaking ballroom ready for an evening of festivities, presented by Channel 7’s charming Larry Emdur.

 Interested in participating at the 2020 Executive of the Year Awards?
-Register your interest today.
+Apply now

 Between mouthwatering dishes of slow-cooked lamb loin, hot-smoked king salmon, pan-seared barramundi, 12-hour braised Riverine beef cheek and delectable sweets including mango tarts with passionfruit foam, raspberry and milk chocolate mousse, and lemon meringue tartlets, guests were entertained by a variety of enthralling acts.